Skythrew/pawnote/packages/README.md

-# Pornote - How the app is structured ?

-I use pnpm workspaces to structure the whole code of Pornote.
+# Pawnote - Internal packages

-Inside Pornote (Web/Mobile), I use internal packages that will be re-used across apps, so I don't have to write it twice everytime.
+Inside Pawnote, we use internal packages that is re-used across platforms, so we don't have to write stuff everytime twice.

-## Packages

-- [`pornote`](./pornote/): Contains code for the web app that is written using [SolidStart](https://start.solidjs.com) and deployed with [Vercel](https://vercel.com).
-- [`mobile`](./mobile/): Contains code for the mobile app that is written using [Ionic Capacitor](https://capacitorjs.com/).
-- [`ui`](./ui/): Contains components and each pages used in Pornote.
-This is where the UI is built to be re-used across `mobile` and `pornote`.
-- [`api`](./api/): Contains code to call Pronote's API.
-Here, we export functions that will be re-used across `mobile` and `pornote`.
-I don't reuse the web API that I expose in `mobile` to prevent server usage.
+1. [`api`](./api/): Contains code to call Pronote's API.
+Here, we export functions that works on every platforms.
-- [`client`](./client/): Contains core code for Pornote.
-Here you can find stores, API parsing and every client-side related functions.
-- [`i18n`](./i18n/): Contains locales for Pornote.
+2. [`i18n`](./i18n/): Contains locales for Pawnote.
 Everyone can help in the translations, just make a Pull Request !
+3. [`client`](./client/): Contains core functions, like stores, API parsing and every client-side related functions.

+We listed those packages in the order they have to be built.

+It should be `api` first, since it contains no internal dependency. \
+Then, `i18n` should come second since it uses `api` package internally. \
+Finally, `client` should be the last to build since it relies on `api` package.